SmSka2021/ArtHome/README.md

-# This is my design for decktop and mobile version
+# This is my design for desktop and mobile version

 `` https://t.me/frontend_developer_SmS ``